Now Accepting Submissions for

-MMDF2020 offers four opportunities for choreographers and dance companies:
+MMDF2021 offers three opportunities for choreographers and dance companies at JPAC:

-Emerging Artists: Up to four emerging and/or underrepresented professional choreographers and groups will receive a stipend of $800 to present a 15 to 25-minute piece on the indoor stage on Sept.
-25 and 26.
-The choreographers and/or groups will be able to demonstrate a track record of public performances, commit time to the choreographic process, and highlight their creative concepts.
+Emerging Artists: Up to three emerging and/or underrepresented professional choreographers and groups will receive a $1,000 stipend to present a 15- to 25-minute work on the outdoor stage at JPAC on Sept.
+17 and/or Sept.
+18. Choreographers and/or groups must demonstrate a track record of public performances, commit time to the choreographic process, and highlight their creative concepts.

-Early-Career Artists: Up to four early-career professional choreographers and/or groups will receive a $500 stipend to present a 15 to 25-minute piece on the outdoor stage on Sept.
-25 and 26 (presenting existing work is encouraged).
-The choreographers and/or groups will be able to demonstrate a track record of public performances, commit time to the choreographic process, and highlight their creative concepts.
+Early-Career Artists: Up to four early-career professional choreographers and/or groups will receive a $500 stipend to present a 15- to 25-minute work on the outdoor stage at JPAC on Sept.
+17 or 18 (presentation of existing work is encouraged).
+Choreographers and/or groups must demonstrate sufficient record of performances, commit time to the choreographic process, and highlight their creative concepts.

-Program Timeline: The open-call application portal will be active as of Feb.
-10; the deadline for applications is May 8, 2020.
-The jury will meet in June of 2020.
-Selected groups will be notified by second week in June 2020.
-Calls of inquiry regarding the status of an application will not be returned.
+Program Timeline: The application portal for MMDF2021 will open on Wed., Feb.
+24, 2021; the application deadline is Fri., Apr.
+16, 2021.
+The jury will meet in May 2021 and selected artists will be notified in early June 2021.
+Phone calls regarding application status will not be returned.

-Eligibility: MMDF2020 is open to emerging and underrepresented NYC-based choreographers and companies with bold ideas and a progressive/contemporary nature.
-Applicants must be at least 18 years old and must have presented work previously in a public format; students may apply only for the Community Dance Battle when sign-ups are made available in August 2020.
-Applicants must be NYC residents as of the application deadline or can demonstrate a significant, documented track record of artistic activity in NYC.
+Eligibility: MMDF2021 welcomes emerging and underrepresented New York City-based choreographers and companies with bold ideas and a progressive/contemporary nature.
+Applicants must be at least 18 years old and must have presented work previously in a public format.
+Applicants must be New York City residents as of the application deadline or can demonstrate a significant, documented track record of artistic activity in New York City.
 Queens residents receive preference for all opportunities.

 Selection Criteria: Applicants will be chosen based on the strength of their submitted work; quality samples are important.
-MMDF2020 jurors and JCAL's Director of Programs and Artist Services will base choices on clarity of choreographic vision and artist statement; ability of the artist (through visual aid, written or another form of communication) to share the choreographer's commitment to purpose, aesthetic and technique; a performing company of quality that is trained to represent the work of the choreographer; and a demonstrated desire and ability to share their work and vision.
+MMDF2021 jurors and JCAL's Interim Artistic Director will base their choices on the clarity of choreographic vision presented in each submission, and each artist’s ability to demonstrate their commitment to purpose, aesthetic and technique.